-The largest case of an outbreak of the flu was 1918-1919, where over 500 million people around the world were infected.
+The largest outbreak of the flu was 1918-1919, where over 500 million people around the world were infected.
 The best ways to not contract the flu are to get vaccinated, not be around people who are sick, and to keep a healthy diet filled with exercise.
 The flu is an airborne disease transmitted through bacteria in the air through coughing, sneezing, or talking.
 You may also get infected when you touch the same objects that someone with the flu has.
 Unfortunately, there are so many different strains of the flu, if you are infected, you can still get the flu with a different strain.
 Vaccines do a good job at preventing the flu.
 Unfortunately, these vaccines are only made to protect certain types of the flu.
 Sometimes bacteria can become resistant to treatment.
 You can view the weekly influenza report using the 2017 Flu Tracker if you’re interested in the current flu status.

 You can usually receive a vaccine at your primary care physician’s office, urgent care centers, clinics, and sometimes even pharmacies.
 The vaccines are tested in laboratories that have researched the trends and strains of the flu, and compile this information into one vaccine.
 Chodosh writes, “by the time the influenza virus circumnavigates the globe each year, it’s become almost an entirely new demon, which is why we need a new vaccine annually.”
 Coincidentally, this week is Influenza Vaccination Week, so please make sure to receive a flu shot, and to educate those around you on the dangers of not having flu season preparedness.